 I attended community college to achieve my academic and professional goals in southern California, then transferred to the University of California, Santa Cruz to complete my B.A. in Politics and Psychology.
 I obtained my Master's degree in Education and teaching credential at San Jose State College while working as a full-time teacher and attending night classes.
 I personally understand how busy and challenging students' lives can be in terms of balancing the needs of family, work, and school.

-I consider myself an anti-racist educator and strive to serve and empower all students.
+I consider myself an anti-bias/anti-racist/ social justice educator and strive to serve and empower all students.
 Some of my areas of specialization include bilingual education, issues related to social justice, equity and inclusion, anti-bias education, partnering with families, positive guidance and social emotional development.
 I am also a resource for issues related to adoption and foster care.

 I feel privileged to work at Cabrillo College and hope to support you in your academic and professional journey.